Whether for singing, recording vocals or audio, or making YouTube videos, a microphone is a perfect tool to help you turn your dreams into a REALITY!

 Yes!
 The AT2020 is worth it for the following reasons:

-- Offers unrivaled value in its price range.
+- Offers unrivaled value at its price range.
 If you’re on a tight budget, it’s safe to say you won’t find a better microphone.

 - A practical microphone that produces a well-tuned and realistic recording.